programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 ### Parents and Children

 Title is not the top-level element, so we must explain to the transformer how to get to the element we mean.
+This more specific direction is known as the [*XPATH*](https://en.wikipedia.org/wiki/XPath), and works in a similar way to the file paths on your computer.
 Replace *title* with *root/record/title*.

     <xsl:value-of select="root/record/title"/>